How to design and facilitate therapeutic outdoor experiences.

 The course runs over six months.
 It starts with a one-to-one tutorial, either online or if possible face-to-face.
 After this, there are two, 5-day residentials - one at the beginning of the six months and one at the end.
 In-between these are five, one-to-one tutorials supported by guided reading.
 The group will be limited to a maximum of 12 people.

 The course has been developed through over 20 years of international research, development, post-graduate teaching and hands-on professional practice.
 This includes the design and delivery of a government funded UK-based programme which offered therapeutic outdoor experiences by prescription.
-This course has already been successfully delivered at the world renown Schumacher College in the UK.

 For most people who work and play outdoors, it is obvious that time spent in nature is therapeutic.
 Despite this, the idea that time outdoors might be offered as part of formal healthcare has struggled to take hold.